marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ### Learning

-Like very new technology there will be problems, bugs and API changes.
+Like any new libraries there will be problems, bugs and API changes.
 It is important to keep up to date, I'd suggest:

 - Following what goes on in the [forums](http://forums.appgyver.com)
 - Keep an eye on the [changelog](http://blog.appgyver.com/changelog/) and the [blog](http://blog.appgyver.com/)

-For documentation and ways to code:
+For documentation and tips on how to code:

 - Use [the API documentation](http://docs.appgyver.com/en/edge/index.html) that is quite extensive, even if it's very poorly referenced on Google right now so